Sparkling Cranberry Apple Cider

 1-12 oz Bag Fresh Cranberries (about 3 cups)

 Sweet potatoes are a great fall favorite.
-Delicious and full of Vitamin A they can be used in many different ways.
-Vitamin A is a fat soluble vitamin, meaning it is stored in fat in your body.
-Adding a little good fat (not too much, or you can end up adding a lot of extra calories) such as olive oil to your sweet potatoes will help your body to better absorb the Vitamin A. Sweet potatoes also have a lot of potassium which can be helpful with controlling blood pressure.
+Delicious and full of vitamins and minerals, they can be used in many different ways.
+They make great side dishes (like my Scalloped Sweet Potato Casserole), can be incorporated into desserts, and can be a great addition to breakfast.
+The are full of Vitamin A, which gives them their orange color.
+Vitamin A is a fat soluble vitamin, meaning it is stored in the fat in your body.
+Adding a little fat such as olive oil or *gasp* butter, to your sweet potatoes will actually help your body to better absorb the Vitamin A. Sweet potatoes also contain quite a bit of potassium, which can be helpful with controlling blood pressure.

 I have been wanting to try and make a frittata since this summer when I first attempted to make one.
 It was a zucchini and yellow squash frittata that got overcooked and I ended up having to scrape off the bottom layer because it was all burnt.
 Apparently it was still decent though because my husband managed to eat it….
 Although he may have just eaten it so I wouldn’t feel bad that I ruined dinner.
 This time I wanted to try using fall flavors so I got sweet potatoes, a bunch of kale, onions and goat cheese to give it a more hearty autumn feel.
-I was more careful with the cooking time and it turned out perfectly cooked.
+I was more careful with the cooking time and my sweet potato and kale frittata turned out perfect.

 4 Large Eggs

 1/2 Teaspoon Rosemary